wttech/CQ-Unix-Toolkit/README.md

    * -p (password)
    * -i (URL to instance) i.e. https://localhost:5510

+In the future we want to provide ability to configure so called connection profiles which will improve passing URL/username/password in easier manner.

 Which for what?
 ===============

-Below is list of separate tools and purpose of each other
+Below there is a list of separate tools and short purpose phrase for each one:

 * cqpkg -- Creates empty zip package on local filesystem using provided specification (name, group, version, paths, filters) which is valid